microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 When making changes to a library, strive to minimize the final diff.
 This means you should _not_ reformat the upstream source code when making changes that affect a region.
 Also, when disabling a conditional, it is better to add a `AND FALSE` or `&& 0` to the condition than to delete every line of the conditional.

-This helps to keep the size of the vcpkg repository down as well as
+This helps to keep the size of the vcpkg repository down as well as improves the likelihood that the patch will apply to future code versions.

 ### Do not implement features in patches